 Uncheck all boxes.

 Fill in the label spaces.
-We recommend using the title from ChannelReply (e.g. “eBay item title”).
-Only agents will see this, so you can enter the same label in both spots.
-Then click “DONE.”
+We recommend using the title from ChannelReply (e.g. “Item Title”).
+Only agents will see this, so you can use the same label in both spots.
+Then click “Save field.”

 You can create as many ticket fields as you want while you’re here.
-In this example, we’ve created fields for eBay item title, eBay customer full name, and SKU.
-We’ve also created a generic field called “Custom field” for any tests we want to run.
+In this example, we’ve created the following fields: Item Title, Customer Full Name, and SKU.

 Now go back to ChannelReply and refresh your browser.
-Then click on any of the drop-down menus and you’ll see the label you just created as an option.
+Then click on any of the dropdown menus and you’ll see the fields you just created as options.

 Match the label to the appropriate custom field.
-For example, if you just created an “eBay item title” field in Freshdesk, select it under “Title for eBay item title.”
+For example, if you just created an “Item Title” field in Freshdesk, select it under “Item Title.”

 Voila!
 These fields will now be displayed in “Properties” to the right of tickets in Freshdesk.